kultprosvet/obrigado-redux-utils/ReadMe.md

 actions.reset('user') // will reset user to initial state
 ```
 # Sagas
-You can easily create rootSaga and SagaHelper which helps you to run sagas from modules.
+You can easily create rootSaga and SagaHelper which helps you to run sagas from components.
 ## Root saga
 1. Import all modules with sagas into object:
 ```javascript